frankmu/babar-rpc/README.md

 # babar-rpc
-babar is a light weight RPC framework built on Netty 4
+babar-rpc is a light weight RPC framework built on Netty 4
 ## Some key features:
 * Build on Netty 4 using NIO for high performance.
 * Fully utilized Spring/Spring boot for bean management.